uds-psl/coq-library-undecidability/README.md

 ## How to build

+If you can use `opam 2` on your system, you can follow the instructions here.
+If you cannot use `opam 2`, you can use the `noopam` branch of this repository, which has no dependencies, but less available problems.

 ### Required packages

-You need `Coq 8.8.1`, `8.8.2` or `8.9.1` built on OCAML `> 4.02.3` and the [Equations](https://mattam82.github.io/Coq-Equations/) package for Coq.
+You need `Coq 8.8.1`, `8.8.2` or `8.9.1` built on OCAML `> 4.02.3`, the [Equations](https://mattam82.github.io/Coq-Equations/) package and the [MetaCoq](https://metacoq.github.io/metacoq/) package for Coq.
 If you're using opam 2 you can use the following commands to install the dependencies on a new switch:

 ```
 opam switch create coq-library-undecidability 4.07.1+flambda